phlogisticfugu/bradito.me-site/src/content/blog/ai-native-saas-challenges.md

 ---
 title: 'Challenges of AI-Native SaaS'
 description: 'While AI-native SaaS offers exciting possibilities, it also presents unique challenges that can significantly impact profitability and market viability.
-Discover the four critical hurdles facing AI-native SaaS startups and explore innovative strategies to overcome them in this insightful post.'
+Discover the four critical hurdles facing AI-native SaaS startups and explore innovative strategies to overcome them in this post.'
 pubDate: '2025-10-16'
 heroImage: '/0006-ai-native-saas.png'
 status: 'published'